Reinforz/reinforz/README.md

 Animation, Sounds, Hovertips and Theme can be changed on settings page

-Feel free to create a new PR for any new features, or raise an issue for fixing any bug or for a new featue suggestion

 ### Conventions

 01. A single file can contain only one quiz